Guido Brunetti novels: Novels

+Adaptations

-Television series
+Television

 Trebitsch Productions has adapted the first 26 Commissario Brunetti novels for German television for ARD's Degeto Film division, although the characters and plot details in the adaptions differ from those in the source material.
 Until episode 13, the films didn't even come out in the same order as the books.
-Joachim Król has depicted Guido Brunetti from 2000 – 2002 and Uwe Kockisch from 2003 - 2019.
+Joachim Król played Brunetti from 2000 to 2002, with Uwe Kockisch taking over from 2003 to 2019.
 Although there are more books, the series is not continued after 26 episodes.

+A new television series will be produced by 20th Television, with Julian Fellowes serving as executive producer and lead writer.

+Radio

+Julian Rhind-Tutt voiced Brunetti in two-part audio adaptations of Death at La Fenice and Acqua Alta for BBC Radio 4.